 (*This post contains affiliate links, which means I may be compensated if you purchase products through these links, however all opinions are strictly my own and I only promote products I personally believe in.
 For more info, visit my Disclosure and Privacy page.)

 #1.
 The Slight Edge by Jeff Olson

 This book focuses on how small daily habits can have a huge impact on our lives over time.
 It is a great reminder that each consistent action propels us a little more forward, even if we can’t see it right away.

 #2.
 Big Magic by Elizabeth Gilbert

 This is a must read for anyone pursuing a creative lifestyle.
-It inspired me to pursue what I love and take a chance on writing.
-When I struggle to share something personal on my blog, I think about the magic and passion from this book and it gives me courage.
-I love her idea that we should always do what we love.
-When we create, we don’t do it for an audience or a paycheck.
+When I struggle to share something personal in my writing, the magic and passion from this book give me courage.
+She emphasizes the importance of doing what you love, and that when we create, we don’t do it for an audience or a paycheck.
 We do it to find hidden treasures within ourselves and to see them come to life.
 In particular, I love her idea that everything has already been done, but it hasn’t been done by you.

 (*disclaimer: there are some swear words in this one)